vmcj/lightdm-qt5-greeter-ccs-api/README.md

 As of september 2015 I have renamed it to qt-lightdm-greeter and cut it's ties to LXQt.
 This was primarily because LXQt recommends SDDM as its displaymanager and because the application had very little integration with LXQt.

 qt-lightdm-greeter sports a razor-qt logo as a reminder of it's origin.

+## Changes from upstream

+This project is based on https://github.com/mrbrainsample/lightdm-qt5-greeter but has the following changes:

+* It allows downloading background images
+* It cleans up the config a bit
+* It adds support for hiding the login form until an input chain is pressed
+* It can watch a ICPC CCS contest API URL to determine when to auto login a user

 ## Installing